Saimon398/typical_yasn_superficial_analysis/README.md

 ## 5. Followers Distribution By Political Views

 The following chart shows the difference between users when it comes to their attitudes towards politics.
 The vast majority profess moderate political views.
-Also, equal share of followers are adepts of socialism and liberalism, while libertarianism has the least popularity among followers (Picture 5)
+Also, equal number of followers are adepts of socialism, communism, liberalism, while libertarianism has the least popularity among followers (Picture 5)

 <image src="/plots/political_views.png" alt="Followers Distribution By Their Political Views">